Infinite critical boson non-Fermi liquid on heterostructure interfaces: Non-Fermi liquid behaviors

-where we have adopted the upper limit owing to $|\epsilon| <T < \Gamma_q$.
-The delta function further transfers the temperature dependent bound to the fermion momentum through the dispersion relation.
+This condition imposes a temperature-dependent bound on the magnitude of the momentum variation: $\delta q \le q_c = T/{\it \Gamma}$.
+The following calculations are performed under the condition in Eq.(\ref{T_cond}) which yields

+where the integration involving the delta function generates a finite result provided a reasonable condition $v_F\le {\it \Gamma}^{-1}$ is satisfied with a small interacting strength $g$.

-To obtain the low-temperature behavior of the imaginary part of the fermion self-energy, we keep track all sorts of temperature dependence in Eq.~(\ref{Im_Sigma_Cond}) conceived in: i) the renormalized parameter $\delta(T)$; ii) the momentum integral upper bound.
-The scattering processes that are relevant at the low temperatures are the elastic scattering process where the exchanged energy is nearly zero ${\xi_{\bf k+q}\simeq 0}$.
-In other words, the Fermi momenta on the Fermi surface ${|{\bf k}| = k_F}$ are scattered back to the vicinity of the Fermi surface with ${|{\bf k}+{\bf q}_0| = k_F}$.
+To properly extract the low-temperature behavior from the imaginary part of the fermion self-energy, we keep track of all the temperature dependence in Eq.~(\ref{Im_Sigma_Cond}) that are conceived in: i) the renormalized thermal parameter $\delta(T)$; ii) the upper bound for the momentum integrals.
+The scattering processes that are relevant at the low temperatures are the elastic scattering process where the exchanged energy is nearly zero ${\xi_{\bm k+q}\simeq 0}$.
+In other words, the Fermi momenta on the Fermi surface ${|{\bm k}| = k_F}$ are scattered back to the vicinity of the Fermi surface with ${|{\bm k}+{\bm q}_0| = k_F}$.
 We schematically show this scattering configuration in Fig.~\ref{fig4}.
 The deep blue dashed line is the CBC and the light blue region represents the low-energy shell around the CBC.
-Let us consider the low-energy regime near the Fermi surface, where the CBC shell intersects with the Fermi surface.
-The boson momentum is expressed as a small variation around the CBC, {\sl i.e.} ${{\bf q} = {\bf q}_0 + \delta {\bf q} }$.
-Then, the dispersion function ${\xi_{{\bf k}+{\bf q}}}$ is approximated in the limit ${\delta q \rightarrow 0}$ as

-Here, we have kept terms ${\sim {\mathcal O} (\delta q)}$ which satisfies the relation ${\xi_{\bf k+q}\rightarrow 0}$ asymptotically.
-To carry out the momentum integral in a simpler fashion, we make a reasonable approximation that the radius of the boson contour is much smaller than the Fermi momentum, namely, we have ${q_0/k _F \ll 1}$.
-This condition suggests that: (i) the second term in Eq.~(\ref{xi_dq}) can be neglected; (ii) ${\hat k} $ and ${\hat q}_0$ are asymptotically orthogonal, {\sl i.e.} ${{\hat k} \cdot {\hat q}_0 =0}$.
-We decompose the small momentum variation into components that are parallel and perpendicular with respect to $\hat{q}_0$, which reads
+Let us consider the low-energy scattering process associated with the intersecting region between the Fermi surface and the CBC.
+Here, we follow the same convention as the calculation of the boson polarization function in Sec.~\ref{sec:Pi}.
+The fermionic and bosonic momentums are expanded in the manner as explained in Eq.(\ref{k_decomp}) and Eq.(\ref{q_decomp}).
+And, we consider the reasonable limiting cases with: i) the static limit dictated in Eq.(\ref{inter}); ii) the small boson radius limit in Eq.(\ref{small_q0}).
+Under these conditions, the directional vectors ${\hat k}_F, {\hat q}_0$ form the local basis of the 2D coordinate.
+The bosonic momentum variation can be further decomposed into components that are parallel and perpendicular with respect to $\hat{q}_0$, which reads